jschementi/jschementi.github.io/resume/index.md

 - Build modern front-ends in web and desktop technologies for various types of financial institutions.

+Notable projects:

+- Built a web-based system for Quantitative Analysts to give the firm more insight into financial instruments using quantitative methods.
+  (Python, IronPython, C#, .NET).
+- HTML5 front-end for foreign exchange single-dealer platform (JavaScript, CSS, HTML, Node.js, Java).
+- Proposal and prototype new Financial Advisor system for a large consumer bank.
+  (JavaScript, HTML, Node.js, C#).

 #### [Microsoft](http://microsoft.com) - Redmond, WA